 Ruth Ponsford was formerly a Research Fellow working within the health inequalities stream, currently focusing on an evaluation of a local community-based intervention as part of the Communities in Control (CiC) project.
 She has a background in Sociology and a particular interest in the use of visual and creative methods for data collection.

 Nason Maani Hessari is a mixed-methods researcher with experience in the corporate determinants of health.
 He currently works on the ExILEnS project, an NIHR-funded study of the health impact of public health team involvement in alcohol licensing.
 He also leads on qualitative analyses of harmful product industry involvement in health policy.

 We would like to thank all affiliate members who have contributed signifcantly to our research projects:

-Daniel Grace, Judith Green, Vladimir S. Gordeev, Theo Lorenc, Gemma Phillips, Courtney Scott and Rebecca Steinbach.
+Daniel Grace, Judith Green, Vladimir S. Gordeev, Theo Lorenc, Michael McGrath, Gemma Phillips, Courtney Scott and Rebecca Steinbach.